soradotwav/quality-quilt-1.19/README.md

 You need [Java 17 or higher](https://prismlauncher.org/wiki/getting-started/installing-java/) to play the game.

-1. Go to Releases and download the latest *Quality-Quilt-1.x.x-prism*.zip file
+1. Go to Releases and download the latest *Quality-Quilt-1.x.x-prism-___*.zip file

+	1.1 You are able to choose between two different versions to download, either ***Quality-Quilt-1.x.x-prism-client.zip*** or ***Quality-Quilt-1.x.x-prism-full.zip***.
+The choice of which to pick depends on the usage of the modpack.

+	If you or someone you know is hosting a server for the modpack you can simply download and proceed with the ***-client.zip***. file.

+	If you are simply playing by yourself in a singleplayer world or are unsure, download and proceed with the ***-full.zip*** file.

 2. Open Prism Launcher and click `Add Instance`.